boppetson/personal-website/content/posts/2021-10-27-my-first-professional-project.md

 Based on what I had learned from the streamers, I developed a list of minimum requirements for our product.
 If we were to build a solution to their problem, it would have to check certain boxes otherwise we wouldn’t be meeting their needs.
 At this point, I brought in our lead engineer.
 I walked them through the user flows I’d created and made sure my product design was technically feasible within our limited timeframe.
 I worked closely with them as they built it, checking in frequently to make sure the end user's needs were being met.

-### Testing and Launch!
+### Testing and Launch

 Once our product met all the minimum requirements, I tested it with a streamer and their fans.
+It met their needs and saved them a bunch of time!
+Yay!
 I sought feedback and we iterated our product.
-It solved their problem!
-Yay!
-Now it was time to decide the price.
+Now it was time to ship and finalize the pricing.
 Again, collaboration with our lead engineer was invaluable since they knew the uptime costs to run our product.
-From there, I added a profit margin and designed the rollout process based on our current growth strategy (another first for me, but that's another story).
+Based on those costs and what I had learned about the spending habits of our target customers, I set the price and we rolled it out.

 My first product launch was complete!